CodingNomads/data_structures_algorithms/readme.md

 Each author should follow these steps to author new content:

-1. In GitHub, navigate to the folder which will contain the content.
-2. Click on "Create New File".
-3. Name the file accordingly and add some temporary content.
+1. Clone this repository to their local machine, ie `git clone git@github.com:CodingNomads/data_structures_algorithms.git`
+2. `cd` into the new directory you just cloned on your local machine, ie `cd data_structures_algorithms`
+3. Create and checkout a new local branch such as `brandon_hash_tables`, ie `git checkout -b brandon_hash_tables`
+4. Edit the appropriate folders and files for your section in your IDE of choice
+5. Commit these changes to your local machine - please do not commit and unnecessary files
+6. Push these changes to your remote branch, ie `git push origin `brandon_hash_tables`
-4. Create a pull request to add the new file to the repo and allow comments.
+7. When ready, create a pull request to merge your branch into the main branch
- a.
-While creating the PR, select the **Create a new branch for this commit and start a pull request** option.
- b.
-Use the name of the file you are creating as the branch name.
-You can add `-1`, `-2`, etc. to differentiate from any earlier branches.
-5. Add a link to the PR in the Google Drive tracking sheet, and post that link to the #data-structures-and-algorithms channel in Slack.

-After your new branch and PR have been created, follow these steps to edit it locally:

-1. On your machine, navigate to the git folder holding the CodingNomads/data_structures_algorithms content.
-2. Execute `git pull --rebase` to get the latest content, including your new branch.
-3. Execute `git checkout <branch>`, substituting the branch you created in step 4b above for `<branch>`.
-4. In the Google Drive tracking sheet, set the status of the chapter to `In Progress`, and update the start and done dates.
-5. Fire up your favorite editor and get writing!

-You can check in changes to this branch as you see fit.

 When you are ready to merge the branch to master, you'll need a reviewer.
 If you don't have a reviewer, ask for one in the #data-structures-and-algorithms channel in Slack.
 Once you have a willing reviewer, follow these steps:

 1. Notify them you are ready for review, and get an ETA from them when to expect comments.
 2. Notify the #data-structures-and-algorithms channel in Slack.
-3. Set the status of the chapter to `In Review` in the Google Drive tracking sheet.
+3. Set the status of the chapter to `In Review` in the Google Drive [tracking sheet](https://docs.google.com/spreadsheets/d/1RVGPeq4Xpv01AsXPe8NgKdCsKrqURgGhft1EXuztWmQ/edit#gid=0).
 4. When the reviewer indicates commentary is done, respond and revise as necessary.
-5. When the reviewer indicates the content is ready, you can merge your branch to master.
+5. When the reviewer indicates the content is ready, the admins will merge your PR.
 6. Remove the branch when the merge is complete.

-Mechanisms to enforce this flow are currently TBD.